Skip to main content

 • Fort Patience – Apam

-• Fort Lijdzaamheid (Fort Leydsaamheid) – Apam
+• Fort Lijdzaamheid same as above = (Fort Leydsaamheid) – Apam

 • Fort Nassau – Moree

-• Fort McCarthy – Anomabo
+• Fort McCarthy same as Fort William, near Cape Coast – Anomabo

 • Fort William (Smith’s Tower) – Cape Coast (Hilltop)